Bud Johns: Creating a Lasting Legacy

 As a former President of the Board, Bud still recognizes several people involved in Greenbelt Alliance today.
 Bob Berman, Mark Evanoff, and others advised on the most recent At Risk report released in 2017, and Bud was glad to see recognizable names still involved with ongoing policy work.

-Bud was on the Board when they originally hired Jeremy Madsen as a Field Director and later as our current CEO.
+Bud was on the Board when they originally hired Jeremy Madsen as a Field Director and later was our CEO for many years.
 As Board President, Bud recruited many members, five of whom still sit on Greenbelt Alliance’s current Board of Directors.
 Many of Bud’s friends and neighbors have helped the organization grow from its roots into a leading environmental advocacy organization in the Bay Area.

 “A lot of people may not be aware of how instrumental Greenbelt Alliance has been in shaping the Bay Area.
 It has been wonderful to watch the organization grow.”